- What Are They?

-- Preeclampsia usually occurs after the 34th week of gestation, but it can develop after birth.
+- Preeclampsia usually occurs after the 34th week of gestation, but it can develop after the infant is delivered.

-- Preeclampsia and eclampsia are most common in first-time pregnancies.
-Pregnant teens and women over 40 are also at increased risk.
+- Preeclampsia and eclampsia develop most commonly during the first pregnancy.
+Pregnant teens and women over 40 are at increased risk.

 - Eclampsia is the development of seizures in a woman with severe preeclampsia.
 It has a 2% mortality (death) rate.

-- There is no cure for preeclampsia other than delivery of the baby.
+- There is no cure for preeclampsia except for the delivery of the baby.

-- Women with mild preeclampsia may be monitored closely to allow the baby to mature.
+- Women with mild preeclampsia may be treated conservatively to allow the baby to mature, as long as they are closely monitored.
 They may be given corticosteroids to help the baby's lungs mature and magnesium sulfate to prevent seizures.
 Sometimes, medications to lower blood pressure are needed.

-- Fetal complications of preeclampsia include risk of preterm delivery, oligohydramnios, and slow growth.
+- Fetal complications of preeclampsia include the risk of preterm delivery, oligohydramnios (low fluid volume within the uterus), and sub-optimal fetal growth.